sshuair/awesome-gis/README.md

 ### C

 - [Datamaps](https://github.com/ericfischer/datamaps) - This is a tool for indexing large lists of geographic points or lines and dynamically generating map tiles from the index for display.
+- [geographiclib-c](https://github.com/geographiclib/geographiclib-c) - C implementation of the geodesic routines in GeographicLib.
+This is a library to solve geodesic problems on an ellipsoid model of the earth.
+Note that this library is incorporated into PROJ, and for many people using the geodesic routines via PROJ may be more convenient.
 - [H3](https://github.com/uber/h3) - Hexagonal hierarchical geospatial indexing system.
 - [libpostal](https://github.com/openvenues/libpostal) - A C library for parsing/normalizing street addresses around the world.
 Powered by statistical NLP and open geo data.
 - [libvips](https://github.com/libvips/libvips) - A fast image processing library with low memory needs.